 If a file seems suspicious or if you’re ever in doubt about a popup, perform a Google search.
 There’s plenty of information available to help you discern between what’s legitimate and what’s not.

-Regardless of the system you use, cybercriminals are always in search of new ways to exploit it.
+Regardless of the system you use, cyber criminals are always in search of new ways to exploit it.
 Thus, software companies have to stay one step ahead.
-Failure to make timely updates leaves you vulnerable to attack.
+Failure to make timely updates leaves you vulnerable to an attack.

 Finally, adding antivirus software is always a good idea as it will help identify attacks before they happen.
-Similar to your operating system though, make sure your antivirus package is kept up to date to avoid holes in your security.
+Similar to your operating system, make sure your antivirus package is kept up to date to avoid holes in your security.

 What About Backing Up Data?

 Data back-ups don’t prevent attacks from happening.
 However, they do make recovering from an attack less of a headache.

 Backing up your data as often as possible means you always have access to a recent version of your files.
 So, even if you do fall victim to ransomware, you won’t be completely compromised.

 Of course, all of the above are best practices you’ve heard before, but there’s a reason for that – they work – and not just against ransomware.
 It will help keep your systems protected against all manner of hacks.